 For more information, see How to Pay.

 If the Student has booked their programme via email or the internet (a ‘distance contract’), they are entitled to a 14-day ‘cooling off’ period.
-During this ‘cooling-off’ period the Student may cancel their booking for any reason within 14 days and receive a refund of all fees minus any bank charges.
+During this ‘cooling-off’ period the Student may cancel their booking for any reason within 14 days and receive a refund of all fees minus any bank charges / credit card charges and any other costs associated both with the original payment and with the refund.
 If the Student cancels during the ‘cooling off’ period described above, the School will refund the fees within 14 days of the date that the Student informs the School that they wish to cancel.
 However, if the Student has requested the School provides services during the cooling off period, the School is entitled to charge a reasonable sum for the services.
 For an English course, this will be based on the proportion of the Course the Student has undertaken and the overall cost of the Course.
 The School can deduct this sum from any refund payable.
 For an English course, this will be based on the proportion of the tuition and accommodation the Student has used.
 The School can deduct this sum from any refund payable.
 Please note that accommodation cancellation terms apply – see paragraph 17.

 The Student may cancel their programme, for whatever reason, at any time up to 3 full working days prior to the starting date.
 Working days are Monday to Friday.
 In this case we will issue a full refund on tuition and accommodation fees but will retain the £65 enrolment fee to cover administrative costs.
 In the case of cancellation less than 3 full working days before the start date, 1 week’s accommodation will also be charged (if applicable).
-In the case of a refund, bank charges will apply.
+In the case of a refund, all bank charges / credit card charges and any other costs associated both with the original payment and with the refund will be deducted.

 In all cases, any unused accommodation will be refunded subject to cancellation terms – see condition 17.